babelouest/glewlwyd/docs/OIDC.md

 **IMPORTANT NOTICE!**

-Glewlwyd access tokens are [JWTs](https://tools.ietf.org/html/rfc7519), the original way for resource services to check if an access token is valid and reliable is to check its signature and its expiration date.
+Glewlwyd access tokens are [JWTs](https://tools.ietf.org/html/rfc7519), the original way for resource services to check if an access token or an id_token is valid and reliable is to check its signature and its expiration date.
 Token introspection and revocation have been introduced in Glewlwyd, but if the resource service doesn't use the introspection endpoint, it will miss an inactive token and still consider it valid.

 The endpoints `/userinfo`, `/introspect` and `/revoke` when they are given an access token to authenticate will check if the token is revoked or not.